My Quiet Kitchen

 I also found that allowing the dough ball to rest in the refrigerator for about 30 minutes before rolling it out helps the flour hydrate and makes it much easier to work with.
 Sam calls for non-dairy milk, but I used ice water instead with great results.

-Store - After removing the pie from the oven, let it cool for 2 to 3 hours.
+Store: After removing the pie from the oven, let it cool for 2 to 3 hours.
 Loosely cover with plastic or foil.
 Store leftover pie in the refrigerator for up to four days.

-To freeze, wrap it well to protect from air and freezer burn, and freeze for up to one month.
+To freeze, wrap well to protect from air and freezer burn, and freeze for up to one month.
 Thaw overnight in the refrigerator before serving.

 Estimated Nutrition (per serving)

 Nutrition information is an estimate and will vary depending on the exact amounts and specific products and ingredients used.
-We calculate this information using the online calculator cronometer.com.

 This recipe was originally published in December 2018 and has been updated with new photos and a few changes to the recipe.
 If you were a fan of the previous version and would like to know what changed, drop me a line in the comments below!